felho/agentic-drop-zones/ai_docs/ai_docs.md

 - Clean, segmented display of streaming responses

 ### MCP Server Integration Support
 Added support for Model Context Protocol (MCP) servers through the `mcp_server_file` field in drop zone configuration.
 This allows integration with external tools and services.
-The file path is passed directly to ClaudeCodeOptions, which handles loading the configuration.
+The file path is passed directly to ClaudeAgentOptions, which handles loading the configuration.

 ### PromptArgs Type System
 Introduced a structured `PromptArgs` Pydantic model to manage prompt-related arguments cleanly: